-The minimum passing grade is D. A student does not earn any credits in courses where s/he gets F grade.
+The minimum passing grade is D. A student does not earn any credits in courses where s/he gets an I grade.
 S/he has to repeat all such courses until a passing grade is obtained.
-All other letter grades represent earned credits.
+All other letter grades (in Table 1) represent earned credits.
 The credits for the courses in which a student has obtained a D or higher grade will be considered as credits earned by the student.
-An I grade will be awarded to a student if s/he does not appear in the end-semester examinations but has submitted at least 75% assignments.
-For converting I grade into a proper grade, the student has to appear for the exam(s) whenever it is offered next, after paying examination fee of Rs.
-1000 for each exam.
+In case of an I grade, the student has to repeat the module whenever it is offered next, after paying a fee of Rs.
+2500 for each module (or each I)